 Wolfram could tell that Giles’ thoughts about the young woman and himself were hardly innocent.
-He rewarded the man with a very unamused glare.
+He rewarded the man with an unamused glare.
 “I do not doubt you will manage to find and alert every woman in town about the dangers to them.
 But do not make those warnings too lengthy.
-I do, in fact, wish you to take a message to the Mayor and her granddaughter, but not until you see to the young hunter I found wandering about this property while you were away. “
+I do, in fact, wish you to take a message to the Mayor and her granddaughter but not until you see to the young hunter I found wandering about this property while you were away.”

 Giles’ grin faded.
 “Not the same weasel you found poaching on our lands!”
-Giles almost bared his teeth.
+He bared his teeth.
 “I could arrange for a bear mauling or two if you wish.”

 The man’s easy transformation from a caddish coachman to dangerous guard did not alarm Wolfram.
-After all, they were related by blood and raised in similar fashion to hide their ‘fangs.’
-The Count did wonder if Giles truly did have any sway with the bears, but ignored the comment.
+After all, they were related by blood and raised in similar fashion to hide their ‘fangs’ when necessary.
+The Count did wonder if Giles truly did have any sway with the bears but ignored the comment.
 “It was not that man.
-The trespasser is the fair-haired one who is acquainted with Miss Redley and the Mayor.
+The trespasser is the fair-haired one who loiters around Miss Redley and the Mayor.
 I found him wandering about near the bridge, with only a sword.
 He claimed to have some knowledge of what had happened to Miss Redley there.”

 Wolfram tapped a finger on the surface of the book, thinking.
 “Hn.
 I don’t quite know what needs to be said.
 But I was less than polite when I encountered him.
 He might be injured.”

 Giles whistled at the mention of injuries.
-“So you beat the crap out of him.”
+“So you beat the blood out of him.”

-“I was not in the best mood when I found him on property,” Wolfram raised one eyebrow, admitting that much.
+“I was not in the best mood when I found him on my property.”
+Wolfram raised one eyebrow, admitting at least that much.
 “But he held his own.
 He did not receive really more than a mild blow as a result.
 One as young as he is recovers quickly.”

-There was a sound that came from his cousin that sounded like suppressed laughter.
+There was a noise that came from his cousin that sounded like suppressed laughter.
 “I’ll go see what’s up with the lad then and make a beautiful, heartfelt apology on behalf of my temperamental master.
 And then,” Giles smiled devilishly.
-“I’ll make my way to the inn, do some snooping about as I usually do, and then procure you some more pies from the pub of course.”
+“I’ll make my way to the inn, do some snooping about as I usually do and then procure you some more pies from the pub.”

 At that last statement, the Count’s eyes glittered.
 “I shall make a point to dock your salary if you do so.
 You should have not given me those foul tasting things—”